ant-design/ant-design/README.md

 - 🛡 Written in TypeScript with predictable static types.
 - ⚙️ Whole package of design resources and development tools.
 - 🌍 Internationalization support for dozens of languages.
-- 🎨 Powerful theme customization in every detail.
+- 🎨 Powerful theme customization based on CSS-in-JS.

 ## 🖥 Environment Support